-Sections 104 to 116 of the Resource Management Act 1991 (RMA) regulate the determination and issuing of resource consent decisions.
-This guidance note provides information on how to make and notify a decision and outlines objection and appeal procedures.
+Sections 104 to 113 of the Resource Management Act 1991 (RMA) regulate the determination of resource consent decisions.
+This guidance note provides information on how to make a decision, and what needs to be included in a decision report.

 - Section 104 – Matters to be considered

 - Sections 104A-D - decisions on applications

 - Sections 105 and 107 - decisions on discharge and coastal permits

 - Section 106 - decisions on subdivisions